Search

 Which contour shade to use?

-It’s best to use shades of brown that are matte in color.
-I would recommend using a cream foundation or powder that is four times darker than your skin color.
-You want the depth in color to work in shaping your cheekbones, nose, neckline, and forehead.
-So, if you are very light, do not use too dark of a color as it will look muddy and unnatural.
+It’s best to use matte shades of brown.
+I recommend using a cream foundation or powder four times darker than your skin color.
+You want the depth of color to work in shaping your cheekbones, nose, neckline, and forehead.
+So, if you are very light, do not use too dark of a color, as it will look muddy and unnatural.
 Contouring should look natural and give your face more definition.

 Avoid using browns that are too red.
-Select a brown that is more cool or taupe in shade as it will blend better and look more natural.
+Select a brown that is cooler or taupe in shade, as it will blend better and look more natural.

 Shimmer or matte contour?